 Current research topics being studied by researchers with the Pan Verus Project include:

 - Wildlife demand relating to hunting, trade, and medicine

 - Wildlife species survey within the Outamba section of the park

 Community Based Alternative Livelihoods

-Once the needs of the community can be identified the Pan Verus Project will begin to introduce sustainable agriculture opportunities.
-By creating opportunities for local people to engage in sustainable agriculture and alternative livelihoods, the Pan Verus Project hope that food-insecurity and the necessity to hunt to make a living will be off-set.
+Once the needs of the community can be identified the Pan Verus Project will begin to explore alternative livelihood opportunities.
+By creating opportunities for local people to engage in sustainable agriculture and alternative livelihoods, the Pan Verus Project hopes that future food-insecurity and the necessity to hunt to make a living will be off-set.